 These above DAPI fluorochrome microphotographs document the population of probiotics within the lower intestinal tract over a typical 10-hour period of release, using our patented technology.

-Probiotics (Many Experts Say That You Need 4 Pounds of These Good Guys Inside You!)
+(Experts Declare That You Need 4+ Pounds of These Friendly Bacteria Inside You!)

-Historically, how a people take care of their sewage/ garbage (i.e. their external sanitation systems) is the single most important element in their overall physical health.
+Historically, how a people take care of their sewage and garbage (which is a main source of pathogenic bacteria) is the single most important element in their overall physical health of a given population.
 Poor sanitation is what caused health plagues of the past.

 Scientists today are beginning to focus on internal sanitation.
 This is one of the great new frontiers of health.
 The most important issue about intestinal sanitation is to make sure that you have a minimum ratio of friendly bacteria to harmful bacteria of at least 80% friendly bacteria to 20% harmful bacteria.
 Unfortunately, in many people this ratio is reversed, with the result that large amounts of harmful chemicals produced by pathogens are constantly entering the blood stream and toxifying the body.

-Bacterial infections once emptied European cities by killing millions of their residents.
+Bacterial infections once emptied European cities.
 Factually, pathogenic bacteria have caused more human deaths and suffering than all other causes of death combined.
-What ended the plagues of the past and what keeps those plagues from returning now is sanitation.
-Sanitation is simply the control/reduction of harmful microorganisms and consists of the following:
+What ended the plagues of the past and what keeps those plagues from returning now is public or external sanitation.
+Sanitation is simply the control/reduction of harmful microorganisms in our living areas, and it consists of the following:

 - Keeping animal and human fecal matter far from us.